AgenaRisk/api-py/README.md

 ### 3.3.3 `results`

-This field is defined only for when a .cmpx model with calculations is imported.
-When creating a new BN in the python environment, this field is not created or filled in.
+This field is defined only for when a .cmpx model with calculations is imported or after the model is calculated with the agena.ai Cloud or local API.
+When creating a new BN in the python environment, this field is not filled in.
 The `results` field stores the posterior probability and inference results upon model calculation on agena.ai Cloud or local agena.ai developer API.

 ## 3.4 `Model` objects